jeromebaude/lacework-cli-lql/README.md

 # Lacework JupyterLab Demos
 A basic demo of Lacework CLI commands organized to allow demonstration of CLI capabilities without need to recall command syntax from memory, or copy/paste of commands.

-Jupyter Lab allows execution of commands within shell with one-handed press of _command-enter._ This enables you to focus on discussion.
+(Jupyter Lab allows execution of commands within shell with one-handed press of _command-enter._ This enables you to focus on discussion)

 A second demo allows demonstration of LQL Queries and Policies using the Lacework CLI